Skip to main content

 VAT Requirements for all Shipments Going to the European Union

-Information on Value-Added Tax fees that your recipients will need to pay for all shipments going to the EU beginning in July 2021
+Learn more about Value-Added Tax fees that your recipients will need to pay for all shipments going to the EU

-Starting July 1st, 2021, all shipments going to member countries within the European Union (EU) will be charged a "Value-Added Tax" or "VAT tax," which will have to be paid by the recipient to receive the goods, or optionally by the shipper or by the marketplace the sale happened on, like Etsy, eBay, or Amazon.
+• VAT for EU Shipments: All shipments going to member countries within the European Union (EU) are charged a "Value-Added Tax" or "VAT tax."
+These taxes must be paid by the recipient to receive the goods, or optionally by the shipper or by the marketplace the sale happened on, like Etsy, eBay, or Amazon.

-What is VAT and how is it changing in the EU?
+What is VAT and how has it changed in the EU?

-A Value-Added Tax or “VAT” is a tax that's imposed on sales of goods in foreign countries.
-While Europeans are used to paying VAT on everything they buy from businesses in their country, the new laws going into effect mean they will have to start paying VAT on anything they buy from other countries as well.
+• Understanding VAT: A Value-Added Tax or “VAT” is a tax that's imposed on sales of goods in foreign countries.
+While Europeans are used to paying VAT on everything they buy from businesses in their country, the new VAT laws mean they have to pay VAT on anything they buy from other countries, as well.

-Previously, low-cost shipments going to the EU valued at €22 (22 euros) or lower weren’t subject to these VAT taxes.
-But with the new changes every shipment sent to the EU is subject to VAT, no matter the value.
+• VAT Applies to Shipments of all Values: Before this rule was enacted in 2021, low-cost shipments going to the EU valued at €22 (22 euros) or lower weren’t subject to these VAT taxes.
+But now, every shipment sent to the EU is subject to VAT, no matter the value.

 You don't *have* to do anything differently as the shipper, unless...

-• A customs form containing full and correct customs data, including a description of each item that's in your shipment and its value.
+• Customs Forms: A customs form containing full and correct customs data, including a description of each item that's in your shipment and its value.

-• If you made the sale on a marketplace like eBay, Etsy, or Amazon that collected the VAT tax from your customer and is paying it on their behalf, you will need to include their IOSS or "Import One-Stop Shop" number in your customs form when creating the shipping label, to make sure the customer isn't charged VAT again.
-Make sure to enter it into the International Tax ID field at the bottom of the customs form, as explained here.
+• IOSS Number for Marketplaces: If you made the sale on a marketplace like eBay, Etsy, or Amazon that collected the VAT tax from your customer and is paying it on their behalf, you will need to include their IOSS or "Import One-Stop Shop" number in your customs form when creating the shipping label, to make sure the customer isn't charged VAT again.
+Enter it into the International Tax ID field at the bottom of the customs form, as explained here.

 • When entering the IOSS number in the International Tax ID field, be sure to begin with the letters "IM" and follow with the 10-digit IOSS number.
 Here's an example of how the proper formatting looks: IM1234567890.

-If you want to, you can optionally choose to pay the VAT tax for your European customers for any shipments that are worth less than €150 (150 euros).
+• Choosing to Pay VAT: If you want, you can choose to pay the VAT tax for your European customers for any shipments that are worth less than €150 (150 euros).
 The EU has created the Import One-Stop Shop (IOSS) to facilitate this.

-Big international marketplaces like eBay, Etsy, or Amazon are required to collect and pay this VAT tax, and will provide you with their IOSS number, which you'll need to include in the customs form when creating your shipping label.
-But if you want to pay VAT for sales you're making outside of marketplaces, you'll need to register for your own IOSS number and manage the VAT payments yourself.
+• Registering with the IOSS: Big international marketplaces like eBay, Etsy, or Amazon are required to collect and pay this VAT tax, and will provide you with their IOSS number, which you'll need to include in the customs form when creating your shipping label.
+If you want to pay VAT for sales you're making outside of marketplaces, you'll need to register for your own IOSS number and manage the VAT payments yourself.

 How to offset these costs for your recipients